ABurrello/Pam50Classification_algorithms/README.md

 With the command
 > `python .\Main.py -h`

+you can see the parameter to set and how to fill them.
-each part of the pipeline can be modified by inserting the corresponding arguments (see --help).
+Each part of the pipeline can be modified by inserting the corresponding arguments (see --help).
 Example:

 > `python .\Main.py --fast True --reduction LDA --imbalance SMOTE --supervised Random_Forest`